hiep4hiep/XSOAR-Email-Communication/README.md

 ## How it works
 There will be a dedicated tab named **Email** in every incident.
 Within this tab, analysts can send email, receive email with user.
 Moreover, this tab can manage multiple email communications (called Topic).
 That gives the analysts the ability to send different email to different team about different matters, read and reply to those email thread directly from XSOAR.
 ### Initiating communication
+When analysts want to send a new email.
 - Select **Email Team** to pre-fill the email to with email addresses of the team member.
 Email Team is a XSOAR list that stores those emails.
 - Or analyst can type in **Email To** field.
 - Email CC is optional